elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 If using Rook make sure its health goes back to `HEALTH_OK`.

 ## Node seems really not fine.
-I want a new one.
+I want a new one

 Is it 2AM?
 Do not replace Nodes, instead simply add a new one.
 You might run out of capacity, you might lose redundancy, you might replace the wrong Node.
 Prefer to add a Node and see if that solves the problem.

-## Okay, I want to add a new Node.
+## Okay, I want to add a new Node

 Prefer this option if you "quickly" need to add CPU, memory or storage (i.e., Rook) capacity.